 In regards to customer service…I’ve gotten a timely response every time I’ve had a problem or a question and have been totally satisfied with my service overall.
 It’s my plan to stay with them long term.

 There are lots of hosting companies out there.
 Check them out, and find the one that you feel comfortable with.
 I researched, then narrowed my list, then chose.

 Tip: In the shared hosting at A2, the Swift Plan is more than sufficient (it’s the middle one, and very affordable).

 Don’t be too quick to choose a theme

 Assuming you’re using WordPress, you’ll be starting with Genesis as your main theme and then selecting a child theme to work in.
 The child theme is how you personalize your site.
-You’ll find both Genesis and a large selection of child themes at StudioPress Themes for WordPress.
+You’ll find both Genesis and a large selection of child themes at StudioPress.